zeke/devcenter-scraper/content/md/third-party-buildpacks.md

 The following is a list of third-party [buildpacks](buildpacks) available for use with your Heroku apps.
 These buildpacks enable you to use languages and frameworks beyond those officially supported by Heroku.

 > warning
-> Third-party buildpacks contain software that is not under Heroku's control.
+> Third-party buildpacks contain software that is not under Heroku's control and are not supported by Heroku.
 Please inspect the source of any buildpack you plan to use and proceed with caution.

 > note
 > If you have questions about the build process on Heroku, consider discussing it in the [Build forums](https://discussion.heroku.com/category/build).